paschmaria/video-conferencing-app/README.md

 You can install and setup this project locally using the following steps:

-Download the app from the Azure Repo
+Download the app from the GitHub Repo
 ```
 $ git clone https://github.com/paschmaria/video-conferencing-app.git